 We have a community of Students, Alumni, Faculty, and Employers that come together as one unit to drive towards a common vision which is the betterment of society.

-We as a Top Trade Skills Community School in Philadelphia adhere to Non-Discrimination in all of our Policy – in accordance with Title IX of the Education Amendments Act of 1972.
+We as a Top Trade Skills Community School in Philadelphia adhere to Non-Discrimination in all of our Policies – in accordance with Title IX of the Education Amendments Act of 1972.
 PTTI does not discriminate in any aspect on the basis of race, religion, sex, age, disability, ethnicity, sexual preference, or national origin.

-The diversity team works closely with other Trade skills Community departments including Student Support and Well being to offer a range of activities and opportunities for our students who are looking to be experts in skilled trades offered, during their time with Philadelphia Technician Training Institute.
+The diversity team works closely with other Trade skills Community departments including Student Support and Wellbeing to offer a range of activities and opportunities for our students who are looking to be experts in skilled trades offered, during their time with Philadelphia Technician Training Institute.

 Our Alumni are always in touch with us even after years of them graduating and enjoying a successful life.

 Our efforts towards the community are directed from the very top – Sherman McLeod – Director, who leaves no stone unturned to make sure that the Students, Faculty, Alumni, Employers are close-knit.

 “There is no power for change greater than a community discovering what it cares about”